 Getting a wheelchair after spinal cord injury can definitely be overwhelming.

 To help simplify the process, this article will go over everything you need to know about picking the right wheelchair.
-Let’s get started!

 Factors to Consider When Getting a Wheelchair After Spinal Cord Injury

 There are many wheelchair models and upgrades you can choose from to create the most comfortable wheelchair experience.
+Typically, your physical therapist in inpatient rehabilitation will closely assist you with this process, and your insurance company will approve certain types of chairs based on your injury (unless you are paying out-of-pocket).

 1. Severity and Level of Your Spinal Cord Injury